 - System configuration system settings, IVR (auto attendant scripts), users, logos, firmwares etc. - Local voicemail data if you use integration with Kerio Connect, Kerio Operator sends voicemails via IMAP to Kerio Connect.
-These voicemails are not backed up. - SSL certificate only an active SSL certificate is backed up. - System logs all logs from the Logs section. - Call history $\log$ all $\log$ s from the Status $\rightarrow$ Call History section. - License a .key file with your licence. - Recorded calls -locally saved recorded calls.
-You can also back up recorded calls to a remote storage (Samepage.io or an FTP server). - Custom provisioning files /var/tftp
+These voicemails are not backed up. - SSL certificate only an active SSL certificate is backed up. - System logs all logs from the Logs section. - Call history \log all \log s from the Status \rightarrow Call History section. - License a .key file with your licence. - Recorded calls locally saved recorded calls.
+You can also back up recorded calls to a FTP server. - Custom provisioning files /var/tftp